rsksmart/RSKIPs/IPs/RSKIP_repriceRead.md

 ## Rationale

-Executing transactions requires accessing and modifying blockchain state.
-By "state" we mean the latest snapshot of account balances, nonces, contract code, and contract storage.
-In RSK, state is stored in the unitrie.
-In the reference client imlementation (RSKJ), the unitrie is backed up on disk using a LevelDB datastore.
-Only some parts of the unitrie are loaded on to RAM as needed to execute transactions.

 ### Gas and resource use
-Execution costs are measured in units of `gas` e.g.  `SLOAD` costs 200 gas.
 We can use experiments to *calibrate* gas for various operations in terms of some resource metric - such as execution time.
-As node software and network usage evolve over time, the gas schedule can be periodically updated using new measurements.

 One way to track resource use is through `VMPerformanceTest` which is part of RSKJ reference implementation [1].
 For example, running this test on an Amazon AWS EC2 `M5a.large` instance (with 2 vCPUs and 8GB RAM) provides an average ratio of about `50 ns  per gas`.
 This estimate changes to `1 gas = 30ns` on faster (but still "consumer grade") machines.

 Another way to think about resource use is to take a ratio of `blockGasLimit` (currently 6.8M gas) to some maximum `maxBlockExecutionTime` (e.g. 500 milliseconds).
 This provides a ratio of around `1 gas = 75ns`.

-At present, RSK blocks are rarely full.
-But we can use Ethereum as a reference which currently has a block gas limit around 12.5M and block execution times are not seen as an impediment (except for DoS attacks).
-This suggests a far smaller ratio between gas and execution time than 1:30 used above.
-The smaller the ratio, the higher is the implicit cost of read operations.
-This proposal is somewhat conservative.
+As node software and network usage evolve over time, the gas schedule can be periodically updated using new measurements.
 Further increases in trie read costs may be needed in the future with increase in state size and disk IO overhead.

-## Backward Compatibility
+## Backwards Compatibility

 As already mentioned, this change needs a hard fork.
 In most cases, increasing the `gaslimit` is enough to account for repricing.
 RPC method to `estimate_gas` will provide reasonable guidance.
 However, increasing opcode costs can lead to some breaking changes.